leafsphp/leafMVC-docs/routing/README.md

 # Routing
 All Leaf MVC's routes are kept in `app/routes`.
 Leaf MVC uses Leaf Core's router for it's routing.
 This means that it's the same as Leaf's routing.
-You can check it out [here](https://leaf-docs.netlify.com/v1.4.2/routing/simple-routing.html)
+You can check it out [here](https://leaf-docs.netlify.com/v1.4.2/routing/simple-routing.html).

+LeafMVC has 2 route files, `web.php` and `api.php`.
+Routes are divided into web routes and API routes by the route config: all routes which begin with /api are considered API routes and a handled by `app/routes/api.php`, all others are handled in the `web.php` file.

 # Sample Routes